 The robo advisors are ranked on a comprehensive set of criteria.
-The final robo score is made up of a qualitative review of their services, platform, company, and features, as well as a quantitative score based primarily on the costs and performance of the portfolio.
-A small portion of the quantitative score is based on the size and tenure of the robo advice product.
-When scoring the qualitative aspect of the service, we look at six main criteria: financial planning, user interface and customer experience, product features, access to live advisors, transparency and conflicts of interest, and account minimums.
+The final robo score is made up of a qualitative score of their services, platform, company, and features, and a quantitative score based primarily on the costs and performance of the portfolio.
+A small portion of the quantitative score is based on the minimum investment and size and tenure of the robo advice product.
+When looking at the qualitative aspects of the service, we focus on five categories: financial planning, user interface and customer experience, product features, access to live advisors, and transparency and conflicts of interest.

-Below, we give examples of what earned robos points in each section.
+Below, we give examples of what earned points in each category.

 User Interface and Customer Experience: Here we evaluated the user interface and the digital customer experience.
 We looked at the ease of getting to basic account information and general accessibility of the site.
 We measured the number of clicks required to access basic account and portfolio information, and used third-party software to produce an “accessibility score.”
 Points were also awarded to platforms that had good content and articles on basic personal finance and investing topics.
 During onboarding, we looked to see if the online process took less than 30 minutes from start to account opening, and if the onboarding questionnaire took into account a user’s comfort with investing and inquired or mentioned whether the user has an emergency fund.
 We also scored robos that had the ability to aggregate held-away accounts for a holistic financial picture.
 Availability of live chat options and mobile apps also helped robos score higher in this category.

 Product Features: Robos were awarded points for different types of features.
-Tax-loss harvesting, tax efficiency, automatic deposits, ability to trade fractional shares, rebalancing, types of accounts offered, access to impact or other themed portfolios, and the ability of a robo to customize a portfolio to a specific customer situation were the features we looked for in this category.
+Tax-loss harvesting, tax efficiency, tax location strategies, smart dividend reinvestment, ability to trade fractional shares, cash management features, types of accounts offered, access to impact or other themed portfolios, and the ability of a robo to customize a portfolio to a specific customer situation were the features we looked for in this category.
 We also included a field for unique and additive features that were not explicit in our scoring.
 This unique and additive features criteria was a small portion of the overall features score.

 Access to Live Advisors: Robos with access to live advisors, or the ability to upgrade to a product that has live advisors, earned points.
 Robos earned more points if there was a dedicated live advisor option, if they required their advisors to hold CFPs, and if live advisors were made available to all service levels.
 Partial points were awarded to firms that had products or programs with live advisors if those programs were not part of the digital advice offering.
 In this issue of The Robo Ranking™, more points were awarded to robo advisors that made live advisors available for no additional cost at their lowest service level.

-Account Minimum: Robos earned points for having lower minimums.
-This section was weighted less than the other five categories above.
+Account Minimum: Robos earned points for having lower investment minimums.

-Costs: New to this Robo Ranking™, we scored costs on the sum of the management fee and average weighted expense ratio, rather than scoring these two components separately.
+Costs: We scored costs on the sum of the management fee and average-weighted expense ratio rather than scoring these two components separately.
 This method better reflects the true cost incurred by clients.
-Additionally, we consider a cash allocation as a cost if the cash holding is earning less than 0.95% APY.
-If a cash position was earning 0.95% or more, robos received full points in this section.
-Robos with cash positions that are earning less than 0.95% received less than full points in this category.
+Additionally, we consider a cash allocation as a cost if the cash holding is earning less than 1.95% APY.
+If a cash position was earning 1.95% or more, robos received full points in this section.
+Robos with cash positions that are earning less than 1.95% received less than full points in this category.
 The cash allocation had a much smaller impact than management fees and weighted expense ratios.